lokhiufung/personal-productivity/README.md

 ## Features

+*   **Goal Management:** Set and track high-level goals, and link tasks to them to visualize progress.
 *   **Weekly Task Management:** Add, edit, and delete tasks for the current week.
 *   **Task Completion:** Mark tasks as complete to track your progress.
 *   **Task Dependencies:** Define dependencies between tasks, ensuring a logical workflow.